dsmorgan/yacgb/README.md

 {
     "Version": 1
+    "Tier": "Standard"
 ...

+You'll need to goto the AWS console to the SSM Parameter Store to complete the configuration of markets, apikeys, secrets and passwords
 ```

 Navigate to the AWS "Systems Manager", then to the "Parameter Store" under the Application Management sub menu to modify or add additional values if required.